-Trish Everett, President – Theater Historiography
+Trish Everett, President – Theater and Film

+I am a PhD student in the Department of Theatre and Film researching workers’ theatre in Vancouver in the 1930s.
 Having seen what large universities can do (and will probably always continue to do) to unorganized TA workers at the University of Arizona during my MA studies, I am deeply committed to ensuring that UBC remains a place we can be proud to work; where employees and students are treated with fairness and respect.
 For me, being a TA is the best part of being a grad student and I remain deeply committed to ensuring all of our students receive the best possible education and guidance while at UBC.

 Contact me via: firstname.lastname@example.org

 Ed Kroc, Vice President – Mathematics

 I am a PhD student in the mathematics department with a keen interest in all things statistical.
 As a TA, I am devoted to providing the absolute best in education to all UBC students.
 I joined the executive of CUPE 2278 to protect and promote the interests of UBC TAs and markers.
 Our highly skilled and passionate membership deserves all the benefits of a strong executive advocating on its behalf, and I am committed to achieving fair recognition and compensation for the crucial roles that TAs and markers play in higher education at UBC.